dragnilar/DankMemerConsole/README.md

 ### Can I get banned from Discord for using this?

 - Again, I do not know.
 However if you are concerned, be cautious and don't use the program.
-Please note that I cannot be held responsible for happens to you on Discord, as you probably are already aware.
+Please note that I cannot be held responsible for what happens to you on Discord, as you probably are already aware.